pheymann/paulheymann-website/_posts/2022-05-10-walking-on-the-edge-of-chaos.md

 ---
 layout: post
-title: Walking on the edge of chaos
+title: Chaos
 date:   2022-05-10
 categories: thought
-head_title: Walking on the edge of chaos
-meta_description: Walking on the edge of chaos
+head_title: Chaos
+meta_description: Chaos
 meta_keywords: chaos,uncertainty,philosophy
 ---

-Chaos is where my inner world stops to exists.
-It is where I have to lift the fog and discover truth, boundless joy and endless suffering.
+Chaos is where our inner world stops existing.
+It is truth not yet uncovered.

+Chaos is an endless source of joy and boundless suffering.
-Chaos is where I learn what it means to be human.

-Most of us shy away from that edge between the known and unknown.
-Some even pretend that it doesn’t exist.
-Only a few of us venture on, walk the line, make the leap and immerse themselves into what isn’t yet.
+Chaos is where we learn what it means to be human.
+Most of us shy away from that ledge between the known and unknown, some even pretend that it doesn’t exist.
+Few of us venture on, do not hesitate, and walk that line.
+They make the leap and immerse themselves in what isn’t yet.

-Venturer, they push themselves beyond their inner world.
-They push their bodies beyond what it has done before.
-They push their understanding into the unknown.
-Learn for the rest of us, venturer, and be brave.
+Venturers, they push themselves beyond their inner world.
+They push their bodies beyond what it has done before, beyond what any other human has done before.
+They push their understanding into the unknown, learn about themselves, and may even return.

-Some of us get sucked into Chaos.
-No choice.
-Charybdis is thrashing, gripping, pulling us into the abyss.
-Severing us mentally, physically beyond recognition.
-Maybe we get hold of the edge.
-Just one finger.
+But sometimes Charybdis is gripping and pulling them into the abyss severing them mentally, and physically beyond recognition.
+Maybe they get hold of the ledge with just one finger.
 Hold on to it.
-Get back to the edge of Chaos.
+Fight and get back to the edge of chaos.
 Tell us what you have seen.
-Render Chaos to Order.
+Render chaos to order.

-Some of us get lost.
-Disappearing and do not return.
+Some get lost forever.

-It is those who venture, it is those who suffer, that walk the edge of Chaos and bring order.
+It is those who venture and suffer that walk the edge of chaos.
 Embrace them.
 Pity them.
 Learn from them.
 Learn for yourself.
-Make yourself uncomfortable.
-What is next?
-You don’t know.
-And in that process, find joy, suffering and a more complete image of yourself.
+Make yourself uncomfortable and find joy and a more complete image of yourself in that process.

-Learn from others who made the leap.
-Suffer with those who had no choice.
-Read their stories.
-They learned for you.
-Take their order and make it yours.

-Do not fall behind.
-Do not stay where it is known.
-Chaos doesn’t stop, it will come around.
-We push on, go forward, leap, but for that we have to sacrifice what we have discovered before.
+And never fall behind.
+Do not stay where you name all things.
+Chaos doesn’t stop, it will come for you.
+We push on, go forward, and leap, but for that, we have to sacrifice what we have discovered before.
 Truths become lies, not valuable anymore.
-Stay and Chaos will move its edge towards you, beyond you and you will be caught by Charybdis.
+Stay and chaos will move its ledge towards you, beyond you and you will be caught by Charybdis.

+Move on, venture on.
+Become and stay human.